SplotchyXD/PasswordGenerator/README.md

 </p>

 > Password Manager that I wrote during my free time with some assistance in hashing from an AI
+>
+Comes packaged with the font Bender which is used in the program and needs to be downloaded (you only need the normal and bold versions for it to work)

 ## Author